 The Concepts of Nationalism

 When it comes to defining nationalism, two concepts are involved.
 The first one can be viewed in terms of patriotism, and the second one in terms of national interest.

-Secondly, a nationalist is a person who is ready to defend his own country at whatever cost.
-The person is ready to sacrifice his life to ensure his country is not attacked and defeated by the enemy, and peace is prevailing in the country.
-No nationalist will be comfortable with the idea of his country threatened by an outside enemy.
-Even if the soldiers are a few, and more volunteers are required, it is an indication of the love the person has for his country.
+Secondly, a nationalist is a person who is ready to defend his country at whatever cost.
+This involves a national volunteering to join arm forces to defend his country against outside force(s) who is threatening their existence or their sovereignty.
+The individual is willing to sacrifice his life for the good of his country.
 This elucidates why many countries fought for independence.
 They didn’t want to be ruled by an outside force because they believed in themselves and their countries.

 Looking on the other hand of the coin, when it comes to national interests it refers to citizens setting aside their individual interests and supporting the national interests.

 Every person has his/her own interests.
 However, for the government to fulfill its mandate, the citizens need to set aside their interests which will not align with the national ones.
 In some instances, some of the individual’s interests may be incorporated in the national interests.
 Nonetheless, not every individual’s interests will be respected.
 This indicates a citizen needs to sacrifice, if not all, some of his interests.